MasonStooksbury/Free-Games-V2/README.md

 # Free Games V2
 New and improved games grabber for Epic Games that utilizes the Desktop Application rather than the webapp.
 Designed to run on Windows, but this should also work on Mac and Linux.

-# WORK IN PROGRESS
-While this technically works, there's a few things I need to add to make it a little more automagical.
-Hoping to have that done by today, but am posting it here just so people can get excited again :)

 <br><br>

 ## Logs in for you